openjdk/amber-docs/site/guides/lvti-style-guide.md

 second snippet makes it an unpalatable alternative.
-As with many other situations, the correct use of `var` might involve both taking something out (explicit types) and adding something back (better variable names, better structuring of code.)
+As with many other situations, the correct use of `var` might involve both taking something out (explicit types) and adding something back (better variable names, better structuring of code).

 ### G5.
 Don't worry too much about "programming to the interface" with local variables.